Alexandria Virginia

 In March 1785, commissioners from Virginia and Maryland met in Alexandria to discuss the commercial relations of the two states, finishing their business at Mount Vernon.
 The Mount Vernon Conference concluded on March 28 with an agreement for freedom of trade and freedom of navigation of the Potomac River.
 The Maryland legislature, in ratifying this agreement on November 22, proposed a conference among representatives from all the states to consider the adoption of definite commercial regulations.
 This led to the calling of the Annapolis Convention of 1786, which in turn led to the calling of the Federal Convention of 1787.

-In 1814, during the War of 1812, a British fleet launched a successful Raid on Alexandria, which surrendered without a fight.
-As agreed in the terms of surrender the British looted stores and warehouses of mainly flour, tobacco, cotton, wine, and sugar.
+In 1814, during the War of 1812, the British military carried out a successful raid on Alexandria, which surrendered without a fight.
+In order to avoid the town's destruction, twenty-two merchant ships and large quantities of flour, tobacco, cotton, wine, and sugar were handed over by Alexandria's municipal authorities to the British.
 In 1823 William Holland Wilmer, Francis Scott Key, and others founded the Virginia Theological Seminary.: 116 From 1828 to 1836, Alexandria was home to the Franklin & Armfield Slave Market, one of the largest slave trading companies in the country.
 By the 1830s, they were sending more than 1,000 slaves annually from Alexandria to their Natchez, Mississippi, New Orleans, and later Texas markets to help meet the demand for slaves in Mississippi and nearby states.
 Later owned by Price, Birch & Co., the slave pen became a jail under Union occupation.

 A portion of the City of Alexandria—most of the area now known as Old Town as well as the areas of the city northeast of what is now King Street—and all of today's Arlington County share the distinction of having been the portion of Virginia ceded to the U.S. Government in 1791 to help form the new District of Columbia.
 Over time, a movement grew to separate what was called "Alexandria County" from the District of Columbia.
 As competition grew with the port of Georgetown and the Chesapeake and Ohio Canal fostered development on the north side of the Potomac River, Alexandria's economy stagnated; at the same time, residents had lost any representation in Congress and the right to vote and were disappointed with the negligible economic benefit (on the Alexandria side) of being part of the national capital.
 Alexandria still had an important port and market in the slave trade, and as talk increased of abolishing slavery in the national capital, there was concern that Alexandria's economy would suffer greatly if this step were taken.
 After a referendum, voters petitioned Congress and Virginia to return the portion of the District of Columbia south of the Potomac River (Alexandria County) to Virginia.
 On July 9, 1846, Congress retroceded Alexandria County to Virginia.
 The City of Alexandria was re-chartered in 1852 and became independent of Alexandria County in 1870.
 The remaining portion of Alexandria County changed its name to Arlington County in 1920.